-Whether or not he said it, Carrey would be in a position to know.
+Carrey would be in a position to know.
 It’s hard to achieve more success in one’s field than he has.
-Carrey has spoken publicly in recent years of his search for meaning through more spiritual pursuits.
+Carrey has spoken publicly in recent years of his search for meaning through spiritual pursuits.

 A comedian’s millions can’t protect him from a sense of meaninglessness.
 A queen’s treasures can’t isolate her from the passage of time and ravages of age.
 The sometimes loveliness of this world can blind us from seeing our fate.

 Of course, Brooks wrote this during a time before modern medicine.
-Today, enough money actually can rescue one from death by certain diseases.
-For a while, anyway.
-At best, all our medical advances really do is buy us a little more time.
+Today, enough money actually can rescue one from death by certain diseases – for a while, anyway.
+At best, all our medical advances really just buy us a little more time.